 Be that as it may, it’s safe to assume that Poirier will pocket more than that in his rematch against Conor McGregor.

 Dustin Poirier is expected to earn in the range of $500,000 to $750,000 according to the disclosed pay-out.
-Additionally, he will earn from Fight Week incentives, and a sponsorship bonus in what will the biggest pay-day of his MMA career.
+Additionally, he will earn from Fight Week incentives and a sponsorship bonus on what will be the biggest pay-day of his MMA career.